 - The proposal form is designed for equitable and expeditious reviewing of proposals.

 - As professional, nonprofit associations, JEA and NSPA are unable to reimburse program participants for travel and lodging expenses.
 However, speakers who present two or more sessions (or present one session and judge) and are members of either JEA or NSPA are exempt from the registration fee.
 In the case of multiple presenters from one school or team-taught sessions, only two fees will be waived without special permission from JEA/NSPA.

 - Students in leadership positions are encouraged to submit proposals.
 It is recommended that not more than three students present any one session.
 There are no student fee waivers for speaking.
 The adviser should be at the session to assist if necessary.

 - Acceptance or rejection of a proposal will be issued in September (fall) and February (spring).
-Proposers should be sure they have permission from administrators to attend before submitting a proposal.
+Proposers should be sure they have approval from administrators to attend the convention before submitting a proposal.